Caloptilia cruzorum

 Caloptilia cruzorum is a moth of the family Gracillariidae.
-It is known from the Galápagos Islands.
+It is known from the Galápagos Islands (Ecuador) and from Brazil.
+It is named for Eliecer and Emma Cruz-Bedon for their "unwavering involvement in Galapagos conservation".

+The forewing length is about 3.9-4.6 mm for males and 4.4-4.8 mm for females.
 The larvae feed on Galactia species, probably Galactia striata.
 They mine the leaves of their host plant.